 at length about how you're a miserable failure of a writer who deserves to die alone.note

 Then, just sit back and watch the sympathy and back-pats roll in.
+Of course, you can disparge the first ones as insincere to really get them rolling.

 This is a common tactic of the Shrinking Violet